Creating a sanctuary of rest for a seaside home

 Maria loves a good transformation story.
 Bringing people’s vision for their space to life and watching them swoon is the most satisfying aspect of her work.
 She believes that adding functional details is a tell-tale of a good design.

-Design Brief: A living room that focuses on comfort while being absolutely stylish
+Design Brief: A bedroom that focuses on comfort while being absolutely stylish

 I shared a detailed note covering all the dos and don’ts with my designer Maria.
 I wanted a bedroom designed with some pops of white, a whole lot of texture, while being in sync with Modern Scandinavian aesthetics.
 I knew this wasn’t a straightforward brief to crack.
 I had tried in the past to find lighting options, furniture, wall décor, and indoor plants that would transform my bedroom while being an accurate description of everything I love.
 Where I failed, I was hoping Maria would succeed.